 and scale as social entities, enable them to carry out

-well as a wide-area cooperative system to cope effectively
+as a wide-area cooperative system to cope effectively and

-needs and improve the system to accept transfer of authority
+and improve the system to accept transfer of authority from

 Kyrgyzstan: Legislative acts regulating self-government

-as a notion and a principle, its laws and presidential
+a notion and a principle, its laws and presidential and

-basis, the powers and functions of local self-government
+powers and functions of local self-government and its relationship

 New Zealand: Government Policy Statements (1987) leading

-the net benefit would exceed that of other institutional
+net benefit would exceed that of other institutional arrangements.

-be applied, including functions to be allocated on appropriate
+functions to be allocated on appropriate communities of

-in the Constitution, but exists under the supervision
+the Constitution, but exists under the supervision of various

-of various provincial governments that have merely delegated
+provincial governments that have merely delegated some of

 Philippines: Local Government Code (1991); a comprehensive